austinschoolofgamedesign/hub-world/README.md

 >
 > ***No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.*

-Please feel free to use the content here in your YouTube videos, blog posts, books, research, articles, and whatever else.
+Please feel free to use the content here in your YouTube videos, blog posts, talks, books, research, articles, your business, your non-profit, and whatever else.
 All we ask is that you give credit where credit is due, and apply the same rights to your original work.
+This helps foster